dell-democenter/dell-democenter.github.io/0499/Readme_v3.1.md

 system configuration recovery node mroot-state clear -recovery-state all
 ```
 answer with "Y"
-wait ~ 30 - 40 seconds and try to get access to web UI
+wait ~ 30 - 40 seconds and try again access to ontap-cluster web UI

 ## vm's did not get DHCP ip adress
 - networking issue in the underlying democenter infrastructure.